 Mistake No. 4: Not testing your goals once they have been set up.

 Never, ever assume that once your goals are set up in Google Analytics that they will work.
 Test your goals and make sure that they are tracking how and what you had intended them to track.
 This extra precautionary step could prevent you from potentially loosing valuable data necessary for the success of your Internet venture.

 Are you beginning an SEO project, a PPC campaign or running split-testing for pages of your site?
 Each campaign can have different key performance indicators based on what type of Internet business model you are targeting.
 A KPI is a metric that helps you track how you are doing with your objectives/goals.
-By defining your site’s KPIs, you will also be able to evaluate the return on investment for each type of Digital marketing campaign that your company decides to engage in.
+By defining your site’s KPIs, you will also be able to evaluate the return on investment for each type of Internet marketing campaign that your company decides to engage in.

 Mistake No. 6: Not mining your analytics data.

 Even after having analytics installed, many companies choose to ignore the hidden treasures buried within their analytics data.
 As a measurement of comparison, it’s safe to say that analytics can be the silent CFO of your company, providing you with valuable insight into the inner workings and ROI of your online business.
 By mining the data of your website, you can find answers to questions such as:

 • What are they looking for on my site?